briantbutton/meshwriter/fonts/README.md

 # So you want to build a 3-D font, eh?

 3-D font conversion is now an automatic process.&nbsp;
-The documentation below is not needed (although you are welcome to read it).&nbsp;
+The documentation below is no longer needed (although you are welcome to read it).&nbsp;
-Instead, go to https://github.com/briantbutton/meshwriter-font for a package that will wholesale convert full font files.
+Instead, go to https://github.com/briantbutton/meshwriter-font for a package that will convert full font files.&nbsp;

-Note to self: set up the output file name to lowercase

-Go to base of meshwriter-font
-start node
-require("./index")
-convertFontFile({suffix:"ttf",name:"HelveticaNeue-Medium",dir:"fonts",compress:true})
-exit node
-cp font to meshwriter/fonts
-wire stuff up
+When you have done that, come back here for further instructions.

+## Creating a custom font set

+MeshWriter can build with an arbitrary selection of font files.&nbsp;
+This is all specified in the first 50 lines of /meshwriter/index.js

+### Step 1 - reference the font files into variable names

+### Step 2 - call each font with 'codelist'

+This just passes along the encoding function.&nbsp;
+Sorry if it seems awkward.

+### Step 3 - Assign a text name (or two) to each font

+This is used to invoke it.

+## Build a package

+In /meshwriter, execute:
 	npm run build

-cd dist
+This has placed an unminified version of meshwriter, with all your fonts, in /meshwriter/dist.&nbsp;
+Almost there!&nbsp;
+It only remains to minify it.&nbsp;
+Use any tool you want.
+However, save "MeshWriter" as a reserved word.
+Here is the command I use:
 	terser meshwriter.js -m reserved=['MeshWriter']

+We are now *finished*.&nbsp;
+Back to our regularly scheduled programming, describing in detail how shapes are specified.&nbsp;

+You may turn off your television sets now.&nbsp;

 ## How shapes are specified